 At the end of the day, we know that you want the very best for your furry companion.
 Trust us, we get it.
 Here at Honest Paws, we are all dog owners and know how awful it feels seeing your dog suffer.
 One of the most important things that you can do for a dog with inflammatory bowel disease is to be sensitive to their fragile state.
 IBD, even with appropriate treatment, won't simply resolve overnight.
 Try not to get frustrated.
 Once a probable cause of IBD is decided upon, pet parents can take the necessary steps to resolve it and get their dog back on their feet.

-The last important fact that we want to note is that while inflammatory bowel disease is not life-threatening, it must be treated appropriately.
+The last important fact that we want to note is that while inflammatory bowel disease is generally not life-threatening and can be managed, it must be treated appropriately.
 IBD inhibits the body from fully absorbing nutrients from food which can lead to a slew of issues if the disease progresses.

 There is not a simple cure or a magic pill that will reverse inflammatory bowel disease overnight.
 However, by making the necessary dietary changes and implementing nutritional supplements, IBD in dogs doesn't haven't have to affect their quality of life.
 Again, if you feel that your dog may be suffering from inflammatory bowel disease, talk to your vet and get your pup the help they need.